Do I Have a Rotator Cuff Tear?

 “One would typically experience pain with any attempt to reach forward or overhead or any attempt to move the arm away from the body,” Dr. Wang said.

-A rotator cuff tear may also make sleeping on the side of the injury painful or difficult.
+A torn rotator cuff may also make sleeping on the side of the injury painful or difficult.

 Who is at risk?

-According to Dr. Wang, there are two main groups that tend to suffer from a rotator cuff tear.
+According to Dr. Wang, there are two main groups that tend to suffer from a torn rotator cuff.

 The first age group tends to include younger athletes, such as baseball pitchers in their 20s and 30s.
 These athletes, as well as tennis players and swimmers, have a greater risk of having a rotator cuff injury from the repetitive arm motion of their sport.